lfurtkevicova/gislab-my-notes/docs/general/terms.rst

 .. _ip-address:

 *IP address*
-   *Internet Protocol address*, unique numerical identifier assigned to each device participating in a computer network that uses the Internet Protocol for communication, it is 32-bit numeric address written as four numbers ``0.0.0.0`` separated by periods, each number can be zero to 255, it is assigned as part of connecting to a network; it is used for identifying computer on the network, when connecting using DHCP, this address will periodically change (hence, the name “dynamic”), in case of static IP address configuration, address will never change
+   *Internet Protocol address* is unique numerical identifier assigned to each device participating in a computer network that uses the Internet Protocol for communication; it is 32-bit numeric address written as four numbers ``0.0.0.0`` separated by periods, each number can be zero to ``255``; it is assigned as part of connecting to a network; it is used for identifying computer on the network; when connecting using DHCP, this address will periodically change (hence, the name ``dynamic``), in case of static IP address configuration, address will never change

 *ISO*
-   an archive file of an optical disc, image file is a snapshot of the data and layout of a CD or DVD, saved in ISO-9660 format, widely used for storing CD content; it contains raw dumps of a magnetic disk or of an optical disc
+   an archive file of an optical disc; image file is a snapshot of the data and layout of a CD or DVD, saved in ``ISO-9660`` format widely used for storing CD content; it contains raw dumps of a magnetic disk or of an optical disc

 *LAN*